-Welcome to the BG3 Ultimate Astarion Build.
-For this build, we’ll be using the Thief subclass, which gives an extra Bonus Action each turn along with Resistance to Falling Damage.
+Welcome to the Ultimate BG3 Astarion Build.
+For this Astarion companion build, we’ll be using the Thief subclass, which gives an extra Bonus Action each turn along with Resistance to Falling Damage.
 This BG3 Astarion Build works for both PC and Console (PS5 and Xbox Series X/S).

 Please visit our Best BG3 Builds overview page for more builds.
-For more Rogue subclass builds visit BG3 Arcane Trickster Build or BG3 Assassin Build Guide.
+You can also check out our BG3 Rogue Build for a custom player character.
 To get an overview of all classes please visit the BG3 Classes overview page.

 The Rogue is quite a linear class – there are fewer choices to make when creating and levelling up your character compared to most other classes.
 However, the Rogue can still make a very skilled (and slippery) damage dealer and is also great at non-combat Ability Checks.